sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2025-12-17-chain-of-responsibility-pattern-java-request-validation.md

 If those rules are explicit, Chain of Responsibility stays readable.
 If they are implicit, it turns into middleware folklore very quickly.

+---

+## Debug Steps

+Debug steps:

+- make the chain order explicit in one assembly location
+- decide and document whether the chain is fail-fast or collects errors
+- test inserting a new validation rule without rewriting existing handlers
+- avoid hidden state mutation that makes later handlers depend on side effects